Pop-up Preset:

 Summary

 I urge influential leaders with nationwide appeal to consider leading a nationwide economic boycott to improve government functioning and prevent the final decay of our institutions.
 Individuals close to national leaders should make sure they hear these ideas.
 Since big money is the only reliable motivation for Congress, we should use big money to get Congress to strengthen rules, roles and accountability.
 A boycott of a few businesses won’t create enough urgency.
 We must economically withdraw from the entire system.
 As Dr. Gene Sharp noted, “Democracy (e.g. choice by the people) does not survive by itself.
 We must be stewards of justice (& choice)”.
 The goal is a system that has predictable rules - predictable consequences - and that fairly rewards owners 'and' labor for their contributions to society.
-This proposal, though dramatically bold, aims to restore order across all federal branches by applying economic pressure on businesses and local governments, who will in turn influence Congress to enact reasonable and fair laws that will promote a stronger framework for accountable governance.
+This proposal, though dramatically bold, aims to establish order across all federal branches by applying economic pressure on businesses and local governments, who will in turn influence Congress to enact reasonable and fair laws that will promote a stronger framework for accountable governance.
 The boycott, if adopted, would occur from 7 AM to 7 PM on the last Tuesday and Thursday of a chosen month.
 While the impacts may cause significant interruptions, the positive outcomes far exceed the disruptions.
-Details about the demands, action plan, major challenges we face, and how these steps will restore order are outlined in the full PDF.
+Details about the demands, action plan, major challenges we face, and how these steps will decisively establish disciplined and effective order are outlined in the full PDF.

 Imagine a government accountable to its principles, where the ultra-rich abide by the same laws as everyone else.
 Achieving this is possible and will require sacrifice.

-Demands
+Prioritized Demands

 1. Pass an amended John Lewis Voting Rights Act: Include provisions that prevent purging and other forms of voter removal.
 Include provisions that prevent manipulation of the shapes of district maps by legislatures.
 Create U.S. House districts using a computer model and computational methods, aiming to enhance fairness, transparency, and public engagement in the electoral process and mandate that states justify deviations from the model.